Job Site Time Tracking: What It Means for Small Business

 I also think the industry underestimates the legal exposure around drive time.
 Most small contractors configure their geofences to start tracking at site arrival and never think about what happens during the commute in a company vehicle.
 That gap is where wage-hour lawsuits originate.
 The FLSA rules on compensable travel time are specific, and your tracking setup needs to reflect them.

 Finally, choose software that your crew will actually use on a phone they already carry.
-The best system is the one that gets used.
-Kloqk’s free GPS time clock works on any smartphone, requires no per-seat fee, and exports clean hours to payroll without extra steps.
+The best job site time tracking setup is the one that gets used.
+Kloqk’s GPS time clock works on any smartphone and exports clean hours to payroll without extra steps.
+The core clock is free with no per-seat fee, and GPS geofencing runs on the Premium plan at $6 per user.
 That combination removes the two biggest barriers to adoption: cost and complexity.

 Start tracking job site hours accurately with Kloqk

 If you manage a field crew and still rely on paper timesheets or texted hours, the payroll errors and time theft risks are real and ongoing.
-Kloqk gives small businesses a free, GPS-enabled employee time tracking app with geofencing, photo clock-ins, job code assignment, and direct payroll export.
-There are no per-seat fees and no paywalled features.
+Kloqk gives small businesses a free employee time tracking app, with GPS geofencing on the Premium plan, photo clock-ins, job code assignment, and direct payroll export.
+There are no per-seat fees on the core time clock, and we name the plan for every feature that costs extra.

 Kloqk is built specifically for small businesses in construction, landscaping, and field services where accurate job site hours are the foundation of every paycheck and every project budget.
 You can set up geofences, assign job codes, and run your first payroll export the same week you start.
-Explore Kloqk’s free GPS time clock and see how it fits your operation.
+Explore Kloqk’s GPS time clock on the Premium plan at $6 per user, sitting on a time clock that is free for the rest of your crew, and see how it fits your operation.

 What does job site time tracking mean?